South China Sea: 2016 arbitration

 In January 2013, the Philippines initiated arbitration proceedings against China (PRC) over issues surrounding the nine-dash line, characterization of maritime features, and EEZ.
 (Note: PCA Award, Section V(F)(d)(264, 266, 267), p.
 113.)
 (Note: PCA Award, Section II(A), p.
 11.)
 China did not participate in the arbitration.

 On 12 July 2016, an arbitral tribunal ruled in favor of the Philippines on most of its submissions.
 It clarified that it would not "rule on any question of sovereignty over land territory and would not delimit any maritime boundary between the Parties" but concluded that China had not historically exercised exclusive control within the nine-dash line, hence has "no legal basis" to claim "historic rights" over the resources.
-It also concluded that China's historic rights claims over the maritime areas (as opposed to land masses and territorial waters) inside the nine-dash line would have no lawful effect outside of what's entitled to under UNCLOS.
+It also concluded that China's historic rights claims over the maritime areas (as opposed to land masses and territorial waters) inside the nine-dash line would have no lawful effect outside of what is entitled to under UNCLOS.
 (Note: PCA Award, Section V(F)(d)(278), p.
 117.)
-It criticized China's land reclamation projects and its construction of artificial islands in the Spratly Islands, saying that it had caused "severe harm to the coral reef environment".
+It criticized China's land reclamation projects and its construction of artificial islands in the Spratly Islands, stating that it had caused "severe harm to the coral reef environment."
 Finally, it characterized Taiping Island and other features of the Spratly Islands as "rocks" under UNCLOS, and therefore are not entitled to a 200 nautical mile exclusive economic zone.
 The arbitral tribunal decision was ruled as final and non-appealable by either country.

 China rejected the ruling, calling it "ill-founded".
 China's response was to ignore the arbitration result and to continue pursuing bilateral discussions with the Philippines.

 Taiwan, which currently administers Taiping Island, the largest of the Spratly Islands, also rejected the ruling.
-As of November 2023, 26 governments support the ruling, 17 issued generally positive statements noting the ruling but not called for compliance, and eight rejected it.
+As of November 2023, 26 governments support the ruling, 17 issued generally positive statements noting the ruling but not calling for compliance, and eight rejected it.
 The governments in support are Australia, Austria, Belgium, Canada, the Czech Republic, Denmark, Finland, France, Germany, Greece, India, Ireland, Italy, Japan, the Netherlands, New Zealand, the Philippines, Poland, Portugal, Romania, Slovakia, South Korea, Spain, Sweden, the United Kingdom, and the United States; the governments in opposition are China, Montenegro, Pakistan, Russia, Sudan, Syria, Taiwan, and Vanuatu.
 The United Nations itself does not have a position on the legal and procedural merits of the case or on the disputed claims, and the Secretary-General expressed his hope that the continued consultations on a Code of Conduct between ASEAN and China under the framework of the Declaration of the Conduct of Parties in the South China Sea will lead to increased mutual understanding among all the parties.